niess/danton/docs/source/interface.rst

       Setting this flag to :python:`False` results in the sampling of flux events instead, through a boundary surface defined by a constant altitude (w.r.t. the reference ellipsoid).

+   .. automethod:: box
+   .. automethod:: particles

+   .. automethod:: run

+      The provided *particles* are transported through the Monte Carlo :py:attr:`geometry`.
+The returned object depends on the simulation :py:attr:`mode`, :py:attr:`record_steps` and :py:attr:`tau_decays`
+      attributes.
+For example, in :python:`Backward` mode with tau decays (but no steps recording), a :external:py:class:`NamedTuple <typing.NamedTuple>`
+      is returned, containing the sampled primaries, as well as the tau creation vertices, and the tau decay products (as :external:py:class:`numpy.ndarray`, each).

 ----